 Note: These training videos are the same videos you will experience when you take the full Health and Safety in the Workplace Level 2 program.
 Your progress in watching these videos WILL NOT be tracked.
 You may begin the Health and Safety in the Workplace Level 2 training at any time to start officially tracking your progress toward certification.

 This video is normally available to paying customers.

 You may unlock this video for FREE.
 Enter your email address for instant access.

-Electrical injuries are not only caused by contact with a high voltage, lower voltages under certain circumstances can also cause serious injury, for example the batteries contained in a UPS back up power supply system.
-However the risk of injury is generally greater with higher voltages but in all cases other circumstances including the route of the electricity through the body dictates the severity of the injury.
+Electrical injuries are not only caused by contact with a high voltage, lower voltages under certain circumstances can also cause serious injury, for example, the batteries contained in a UPS back up power supply system.
+However, the risk of injury is generally greater with higher voltages but in all cases, other circumstances including the route of the electricity through the body dictate the severity of the injury.